Doors Open Day 2014

 If you’d like to be involved, we would appreciate any home baking produce containing apples.
 Some cooking apples will be available from the orchard, by prior arrangement.
 We are also in need of apples from any gardens which have surplus to requirements; these will be either juiced or used for cooking.
 If you have any apples that you would like picked and crushed for juicing on Apple Day or would like to help – collecting, picking, phoning apple tree owners and helping with transportation the week prior to Apple Day – please contact Claire Mullan at the CDT office on 01764 670769 or Emma Margrett on 07734 440920 for further information.

 Come and join us for a guided tour at Cultybraggan Camp, one of the best preserved and largest intact POW camps in the whole of Britain.
 Starting at the new Comrie Heritage Centre (Hut 1) we will guide you round the camp and give you a fuller insight into the camps history and present day use.
 Tours run from 11:00 to 16:00 and takes about an hour but if you prefer to go around the camp yourself we have a ‘Self Guided Tour Leaflet’ as well At the end of your visit why not stay for tea and chats.
 Tours are suitable for all abilities and please remember to come prepared for good Scottish weather.
 Free event but donations very welcome.

+A community in Perthshire has come together to work towards achieving sustainable community owned resources for the benefit of local people.
 Comrie Development Trust, set up in 2006, is a charitable organisation of volunteers and funded staff who care passionately about Comrie.
 They are working hard on the many projects – the environmentally sustainable development of Cultybraggan (the ex POW camp now owned by the community) – the reduction of the community carbon footprint in the Comrie Carbon Challenge as well as the many other projects.

 Proud to be a flagship project for